gazebosim/sdf_tutorials/composition/proposal.md

 handle "partially" flattened models.
 * Nested models with an explicitly specified `__model__` frame (e.g.
-`ChildModel::__model__`) will have this frame removed, and this will be converted to the appropriate `//model/pose`.
-If `@attached_to` is specified to something other than this nested model's first link, then `//model/@canonical_link` will also be updated.
+`ChildModel::__model__`) will have this frame removed, and this will be converted to the appropriate `//model/pose`. `//model/@canonical_link` will always be specified, whether or not `@attached_to` corresponds to the default canonical link.

   * Any poses within this model will be expected to either refer to this model frame, or any frame contained by this model, s.t. no numerical computation needs to take place.